olga-brushuk/web-based-media-browser/README.md

 ## Possible improvements

 1. Fix the API fetching functionality.

+1. Work on Rerformance issues and possibly lazyload assets.

 1. Have a track thumbnail and custom play button to play tracks via souce platforms APIs rather than play embedded videos.